Olatife-01/Okta-IAM-Enterprise-Lab-Project/03-Automation-and-Policies/PAM with HarshiCorp Vault/Okta + HarshiCorp Vault.md

 ## II.
 Technical Thought Process & Evolution of Configuration

-Our initial intent was to integrate HashiCorp Vault with Okta using **OpenID Connect (OIDC)**, a modern and flexible standard for identity federation.
+My intent was to integrate HashiCorp Vault with Okta using **OpenID Connect (OIDC)**, a modern and flexible standard for identity federation.
 We attempted to enable the OIDC auth method via the Vault CLI.

 However, during the validation phase, a significant unexpected issue emerged:
 * **Problem Faced:** Although `Okta-oidc/` was successfully enabled and visible when verified via `vault auth list` in the CLI, the **"Okta-oidc" option was conspicuously absent from the Vault UI's login page dropdown**.
 This prevented UI-based authentication via OIDC.
-* **Initial Troubleshooting Attempt:** We pursued common browser-related workarounds, including hard refreshing the browser (`Ctrl + F5`) and clearing browser cache and cookies for the Vault domain.
-Despite these efforts, the OIDC option did not appear in the UI.

-Given the persistence of the UI display issue with OIDC and the immediate goal of establishing a functional PAM integration, a strategic pivot was made.
-* **Workaround/Decision:** We opted to configure Vault's native **"Okta" authentication method** (often referred to as the "Okta blade" or direct API integration), which was readily available as an option in the Vault UI under "Infra".
+* **Workaround/Decision:** I opted to configure Vault's native **"Okta" authentication method** (often referred to as the "Okta blade" or direct API integration), which was readily available as an option in the Vault UI under "Infra".
 This method directly communicates with Okta's Authentication API, bypassing the OIDC flow entirely.

-This adaptive approach allowed us to move forward quickly and successfully establish the authentication bridge between Okta and Vault, serving as a practical demonstration of adaptability in a lab environment.
+This adaptive approach allowed me to move forward quickly and successfully establish the authentication bridge between Okta and Vault, serving as a practical demonstration of adaptability in a lab environment.

 The authentication flow using this chosen "Okta Auth Method" is as follows:
 1. A user attempts to authenticate to Vault (via UI or CLI) using their Okta username and password.